-Source: Morningstar Direct, Capital Markets Database.
+Source: Morningstar Capital Markets Database.
 Data as of 31 October 2023.
-Past performance does not guarantee future results.
+For illustrative purposes only.

 The beauty of the current investing landscape also lies in the wide array of options, which can be matched to the mandate of a portfolio.
 For example, if you have a short time horizon, we see opportunities at the shorter end of the yield curve for the first time in decades.
 For those with a longer time horizon, we can express our views across the shape of the yield curve to get the right balance.